samheutmakerdfs/run-book-template/run-book-template.md

 > Is log rotation needed?
 How is it controlled?

 _This system uses logstash to transport logs and does save logs on disk.
-All local log information is lost when the container restarts._
+All local log information is lost when a container restarts.
+Logs are sent to Elasticsearch and log rotatation is not needed._

 ## Failover and Recovery procedures

 > What needs to happen when parts of the system are failed over to standby systems?
-What needs to during recovery?
+What needs to happen during recovery?

 ### Failover

-_
+_If this begigns to failover, it should be redeployed via Helm with a higher number of replicasets for each service.
+If the database starts to run out of the storage, a persisent volume with more storage should be provisioned.One the system is redeployed, Kubernetes and Ambassador will make sure that the servics are correctly mapped and accessible._

 ### Recovery

-_
+_If this goes down entirely, it should be redeployed via Helm with a higher number of replicasets for each service.
+If the database runs out of the storage, a persisent volume with more storage should be provisioned.
+One the system is redeployed, Kubernetes and Ambassador will make sure that the servics are correctly mapped and accessible._

 ### Troubleshooting Failover and Recovery

 > What tools or scripts are available to troubleshoot failover and recovery operations?

-_(e.g. Start with running `SELECT state__desc FROM sys.database__mirroring__endpoints` on the PRIMARY node and then use the scripts in the *db-failover* Git repo)_
+_Kubectl and the Kubernetes WebUI will provide insight into the revovery process._